Ashelford Hall

 Ashelford Hall is a building, erected in 1925, in the tiny community of Esmond which lies in western DeKalb County, Illinois, United States.
 The structure has been listed on the National Register of Historic Places since 1995.
 Today, it is under private ownership and largely used for storage.
 In recent years it had served as an antiques store.

 History

 The stone block triangular building, near railroad tracks crossing through Esmond, was constructed in 1925.
 For the first several years of its history it served as a meeting place for the DeKalb County chapter of the South Grove Grange.
 The grange met there for a few years until they moved their meetings to the Creston Town Hall in Ogle County in 1933.

 More recently, the building served as an antique store run by Pam Cunningham of Fairdale, Illinois.
-The store closed when Cunningham passed away in April 2005, more than a year after her son, Kevin Clewer, was found stabbed to death in his Chicago apartment.
+The store closed when Cunningham died in April 2005, more than a year after her son, Kevin Clewer, was found stabbed to death in his Chicago apartment.